thejasbabu/calculator/README.md

 #Problem Definition
-To model out a calculator which accepts add, subtract, multiply, divide, cancel and exit and prints out the output.
+To model a calculator which accepts add, subtract, multiply, divide, cancel and exit and prints out the output.

 #Dev Environment Setup
 -JDK Version 1.6 or higher